-This year’s summer read is We Need New Names, by NoViolet Bulawayo.
+This past year’s summer read was We Need New Names, by NoViolet Bulawayo.
 This literary work traces the life of a girl who emigrates from Zimbabwe to the suburbs of the United States.
 Bulawayo provides an incisive critique of the intersections of nationhood, race, gender, and identity in US society, among many other themes.
 The book won the PEN/Hemingway award and was a finalist for the Man Booker Prize.
 Click here for the New York Times’ review.

 We welcomed NoViolet Bulawayo to campus in September.